When I speak about making nighties as a way to empower women, I often get the questions, “Isn’t a focus on clothing focusing on the external?”

 Clothing is part of what makes us human.

-As we are losing traditional cultures we are also becoming disconnected with our past and what we aspire to as human beings.
-An eskimo doesn’t need to hunt for their food, sew their clothing or sing their tribal songs to teach the next generation about their culture.
+As fast as we are losing traditional cultures we are also becoming disconnected with our past and what we aspire to as human beings.
+The Alaskan Inuit people don’t need to hunt for their food, sew their clothing or sing their tribal songs to teach the next generation about their culture.
 Nope.
 They can buy a patagonia parka, order their food from amazon and let the TV babysit and teach their kids.

 If we are honest with ourselves, this is a loss to the world.
 We all love the cultural diversity and unique beauty in each time-honored tradition around the world.
 Our stories and fairytales are filled with it.
 It is heartbreaking to see the loss of that.
 According to Wikipedia, “Cultural universals are found in all human societies; these include expressive forms like art, music, dance, ritual, religion, and technologies like tool usage, cooking, shelter, and clothing.”